20 Courtroom Terms Everyone Should Know

 “Voir Dire” refers to the selection of the jury through the process of questioning potential jurors.
 The questioning is done to ensure that the jury is made up of peers of the defendant who are qualified to form an unbiased opinion based on the facts presented during the trial.
 Voir Dire is also done to make sure that no juror has any conflicting beliefs or personal relationships with the plaintiff or defendant in the court case.

-Importance of Knowing Courtroom Terminology
+The Real Importance of Knowing Courtroom Terminology

 During a trial, many other terms will be used throughout the proceedings; however, these 20 are key terms that anyone going to court should have knowledge of.
 Knowing this courtroom terminology will enable clients to follow along during the case without being confused.
 For more information on court terms, click here to read the glossary of legal terms collected by the United States Courts.